+Winters in Pittsburgh mean snow.
+Sometimes that snow can be very wet and heavy, which is dangerous for your roof.
 It can be difficult to know if the snow on your roof should be removed.
-Consider the age of the roof, home structure and the condition it is in.
+Consider the age of the roof, the home structure, and the condition it is in.
 If the snow on the ground is heavy when lifted with a shovel, you can be sure that the snow on the roof is also heavy.
 Watch weather and news reports.
 Often they will mention if recent weather could cause roof collapses.
 Look inside your house.
 Do the interior doors stick or did the drywall crack around the door frame?
 These could be signs of extra weight on the roof, especially if you see these signs on the top floor.

 What should you do?
 Check the weather forecast.
 If warm weather is coming, the snow will melt on its own.
 If not, you should remove the snow to prevent damage and ice dams from forming.
-Ice dams are a build up of ice along the edges of the roof that prevent water from properly running off the roof.
+Ice dams are a build-up of ice along the edges of the roof that prevents water from properly running off the roof.
 This can cause water to seep inside instead.

 If you need to get on the roof and shovel the snow to remove it, it is best to hire a professional.